The Allergy service

 Drug Allergy

-The Allergy Service provides diagnosis and management advise about drug allergy.
+The Allergy Service provides diagnostic testing and future prescribing advice for some forms of drug allergy.

 Immunotherapy